 Modeling in Waldorf-Inspired Kindergarten

 In this post I'll walk you through why and how to do modeling in the early years and kindergarten and what materials to use.
 I also have a bonus step-by-step guide to modeling with beeswax for you.
-It's free for you to download and print here. xo, Kelly
+Scroll down to the bottom of the page to download and print your copy. xo, Kelly

 Modeling Through the Early Years

 Children begin modeling on their own early on in toddlerhood as a natural part of exploring the world.
 Toddlers love to move and manipulate objects - stack blocks, dump baskets, hide toys.
 And when they get a material in their hands that changes form with manipulation - squishing food, scooping sand, patting mud pies - that’s modeling!
 What an amazing thing, to discover the potential of the hands.

 Preschool-aged children will play endlessly with simple modeling materials - think playdough, sand-and-water play, rolling and cutting cookie shapes, and painting with their fingers.
 These games begin to take on an imaginative quality as well - the child becomes a baker or a destructive monster perhaps.